Luxxzmq/Lux/README.md

  # Lux.ᐟ ᯓ★

-Hai am Lux and I mostly do cosplays on PT + [Roblox](https://www.roblox.com/users/1877066579/profile) or on anywhere I get the chance to.
+Hai am Lux and I mostly do cosplays on PT + [Roblox](https://www.roblox.com/users/1877066579/profile) or on anywhere I get the chance to!

 I'm mostly offtab or afk but I always check in between!